1429904852/LDF/README.md

 # LDF

-Code and data for "Label-Driven Denoising Framework for Multi-Label Few-Shot Aspect Category Detection" (Finding of EMNLP 2022)
+Code and data for "Label-Driven Denoising Framework for Multi-Label Few-Shot Aspect Category Detection" (Findings of EMNLP 2022)

 ## Overview